Requirements Traceability

 Full Definition

 Requirements traceability is the ability to trace a requirement from its origin through its implementation and testing.
-It answers: "Has everything we promised been built and tested?"
+It answers a deceptively simple but critical question: "Has everything we promised been built and tested?"
+In regulated industries, this isn't optional — it's a legal and compliance necessity.
+But even in fast-moving startups, traceability prevents the all-too-common problem of features shipping without adequate test coverage because nobody tracked what needed to be verified.

 Types of traceability:

-A Requirements Traceability Matrix (RTM) documents these relationships:
+A Requirements Traceability Matrix (RTM) documents these relationships in a structured format:

 Examples